FRRouting/frr/doc/user/nexthop_groups.rst

    Allow a Nexthop Group to be completely controlled at the protocol level, by preventing ZEBRA from creating a dependent NHG at ZEBRA Level.
 This option is useful when protocol considers Nexthop Groups with multiple paths.

+.. clicmd:: group NAME

+   Append a Nexthop Group group dependency in the current nexthop group.
+When used with the `protocol-controlled` option, the protocol daemon using it will ensure that the dependent group is configured at the protocol level, and installed at ZEBRA level, before installing the parent Nexthop Group.
+This option is very useful to consider nexthop groups having multiple paths.